SDNS

 enabled = true

-# kubeconfig = "/path/to/kubeconfig" # Uses in-cluster config by default
+# kubeconfig = "/path/to/kubeconfig" # optional, falls back to in-cluster

 dig @localhost service-name.namespace.svc.cluster.local